fplab/ui-for-pl/src/notation.rst

   The metalanguage that the abstract syntax operates within provides the ground notation used to identify program structures.

-  For example, if the abstract syntax defines programs as labeled inductive tree structures, as is common practice, then the metalanguage might identify one such "abstract syntax tree" with the form ``Plus(Num(2), Num(2))``.
+  For example, if the abstract syntax defines programs as labeled inductive tree structures, as is common practice, then the metalanguage might identify one such "abstract syntax tree" by the form ``Plus(Num(2), Num(2))``.
   A concrete syntax can then map the concrete form ``2 + 2`` to this tree structure.

 Programming language definitions typically privilege a single concrete syntax, which is then referred to colloquially as *the* concrete syntax of the language.